hashintel/hash/packages/graph/hash_graph/doc/structural-queries.md

 An empty `all` filter will always match.
 An empty `any` filter will never match.

-## Depth
+## Graph Resolve Depths

-The depth determines how many edges away from the root vertices the subgraph will be resolved.
-For entities, this will resolve the outgoing links, for link entities, this will resolve the left entity and the right entity.
+The depth determines how many edges away _from (not including) the root vertices_ the subgraph will be resolved.

+### Edges and Edge Kinds

 Elements in the subgraph are connected via edges.
 For example, ontology elements may have references to other records, a property type may reference other property types or data types or entities may link to other entities.
+The following edge kinds are available:

+- `inheritsFrom`
+  - An ontology type can inherit from another ontology type
+- `constrainsValuesOn`
+  - A `PropertyType` or `DataType` can reference a `DataType` to constrain values.
+- `constrainsPropertiesOn`
+  - An `EntityType` or `PropertyType` can reference a `PropertyType` to constrain properties.
+- `constrainsLinksOn`
+  - An `EntityType` can reference a link `EntityType` to constrain the existence of certain kinds of links.
+- `constrainsLinkDestinationsOn`
+  - An `EntityType` can reference an `EntityType` to constrain the target entities of certain kinds of links.
+- `hasLeftEntity`
+  - This link `Entity` has another `Entity` on its 'left' endpoint.
+The `reverse` of this would be the equivalent of saying an `Entity` has an outgoing `Link` `Entity`.
+- `hasRightEntity`
+  - This link `Entity` has another `Entity` on its 'right' endpoint.
+The `reverse` of this would be the equivalent of saying an `Entity` has an incoming `Link` `Entity`.
+- `isOfType`
+  - An `Entity` is of an `EntityType`.

+### Depths

 The depths provided alongside a filter specify how many steps to explore along a chain of references _of a certain edge kind_.
-Meaning, any chain of property type references will be resolved up to the depth given for property types, and _each_ data type referenced in those property types will in turn start a 'new chain' whose exploration depth is limited by the depth given for data types.
+Meaning, any chain of `constrainsPropertiesOn` will be resolved up to the depth given, and _each_ data type referenced in those property types will in turn start a 'new chain' whose exploration depth is limited by the depth given for `constrainsValuesOn`.

 A depth of `0` means that no edges are explored for that edge kind.